Hour of the Gun

-Hour of the Gun is a 1967 Western film depicting Wyatt Earp and Doc Holliday during their 1881 battles against Ike Clanton and his brothers in the Gunfight at the O.K.
-Corral, and the gunfight's aftermath in and around Tombstone, Arizona, starring James Garner as Earp, Jason Robards as Holliday, and Robert Ryan as Clanton.
+Hour of the Gun is a 1967 American Western film depicting Wyatt Earp and Doc Holliday during their 1881 battles against Ike Clanton and his brothers in the gunfight at the O.K.
+Corral, and the gunfight's aftermath in and around Tombstone, Arizona.
+It stars James Garner as Earp, Jason Robards as Holliday, and Robert Ryan as Clanton.
 The film was directed by John Sturges.

 Sturges had previously directed a highly fictionalized version of the same events in the film Gunfight at the O.K.
-Corral (1957) starring Burt Lancaster and Kirk Douglas, but in Hour of the Gun he strove for more historical accuracy than in most previous screen depictions of Earp's adventures.
-The film is based on the non-fiction book Tombstone's Epitaph by Douglas D. Martin, with a screenplay by Edward Anhalt.
+Corral (1957) starring Burt Lancaster and Kirk Douglas, but in Hour of the Gun, he strove for more historical accuracy than in most previous screen depictions of Earp's adventures.
+The film is based on the nonfiction book Tombstone's Epitaph by Douglas D. Martin, with a screenplay by Edward Anhalt.

 During the film's opening title and credits sequence, an onscreen title appears last: "This picture is based on Fact.
 This is the way it happened."
-Hour of the Gun is in fact more accurate than its predecessors in many ways.
+Hour of the Gun is, in fact, more accurate than its predecessors in many ways.
 For instance, it correctly shows Ike Clanton surviving the O.K.
 Corral shoot-out, whereas previous films had shown him being one of its fatalities.